 Cool off in a cenote

-Many of the popular cenotes have been commercialized and turned into feature pieces of fun parks that offer zip lining and other activities, these are busier and have higher entrance fees.
-However, there are still cenotes where you can take a dip for a couple of dollars.
+Many of the popular cenotes have been highly developed and turned into feature pieces of parks that offer additional attractions such as zip-lining.
+These cenotes tend to be busier and have higher entrance or tour fees.

 Float down a Mayan canal